Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler

 \subsection{Simulation Results}

-Fig. \ref{fig-symuni_relaxed-bar} illustrates the received \gls{sinr} at stage 1 of a \gls{bdris} with $K=5$, comparing relaxed and symmetric unitary solutions for \textbf{BD-RIS MRT} and \textbf{BD-RIS Max-F}.
-Specifically, the figure breakdowns \eqref{eq-stage1-SINR} into the sum of signal powers, sum of interference and Frobenius norm of the equivalent channel for $N=64$ in a stacked bar chart.
-Also, it depicts the power ratio of the symmetric unitary solution to the relaxed solution.
-It is seen that the relaxed \textbf{BD-RIS Max-F} achieves the highest Frobenius norm having the highest bar.
-Nonetheless, the symmetric unitary solution for \textbf{BD-RIS Max-F} does not guarantee the maximization of the Frobenius norm as seen in the figure, where the symmetric unitary \textbf{BD-RIS MRT} is better.
-In addition, the sum of signal powers for the relaxed and symmetric unitary \textbf{BD-RIS MRT} are higher than that of \textbf{BD-RIS Max-F} as expected, whereas the sum of interference is higher for \textbf{BD-RIS Max-F} compared to \textbf{BD-RIS MRT} as the latter only maximizes the diagonal entries of the equivalent channel but the former maximizes all entries.
-Such observation indicates that \textbf{BD-RIS MRT} would have a better \gls{sinr} at the users compared to \textbf{BD-RIS Max-F}.
-Furthermore, although the symmetric unitary projection degrades the sum of signal powers for both \textbf{BD-RIS Max-F} and \textbf{BD-RIS MRT}, it reduces the sum of interference for \textbf{BD-RIS MRT} at a higher rate such that the \gls{sinr} can be effectively improved, unlike \textbf{BD-RIS Max-F} which reduces both the sum of signal powers and sum of interference at the same rate.
+Fig. \ref{fig-symuni_relaxed-bar} illustrates the received \gls{sinr} at stage 1 of a fully-connected and group-connected \glspl{bdris} with $K=5$, comparing relaxed and symmetric unitary solutions for \textbf{MRT} and \textbf{Max-F}.
+Specifically, the figure breakdowns \eqref{eq-stage1-SINR} into the sum of desired signals' powers and sum of interference signals' powers for $N=16$ in a stacked bar chart.
+It is seen that the relaxed \textbf{Max-F} achieves the highest Frobenius norm having the highest bar.
+Nonetheless, the symmetric unitary solution for \textbf{Max-F} does not guarantee the maximization of the Frobenius norm as seen for the fully-connected case, where the symmetric unitary \textbf{MRT} is better.
+In addition, the sum of desired signals' powers for the relaxed and symmetric unitary \textbf{MRT} are higher than that of \textbf{Max-F} as expected, whereas the sum of interference signals' powers is higher for \textbf{Max-F} compared to \textbf{MRT} as the latter only maximizes the diagonal entries of the equivalent channel but the former maximizes all entries.
+Such observation indicates that \textbf{MRT} would have a better \gls{sinr} at the users compared to \textbf{Max-F}.
+Furthermore, although the \gls{svd}-based symmetric unitary projection degrades the sum of desired signals' powers for both \textbf{Max-F} and \textbf{MRT}, it reduces the sum of interference signals' powers for \textbf{MRT} at a higher rate such that the \gls{sinr} can be effectively improved, unlike \textbf{Max-F} which reduces both the sum of signal powers and sum of interference at the same rate.